 The Master of Science in Counseling and Pupil Personnel Services (PPS) is an on-campus, cohort-based program.

-In the fall and spring terms, students attend two back-to-back classes one evening per week.
-In the summer term, students take classes two evenings per week, attending one class each evening.
+In the fall and spring semesters, students attend two back-to-back classes one evening per week.
+In the summer semester (6 weeks), students take two in-person evening classes per week, attending one class each evening.
+Asynchronous online coursework will be required once a week.

 Curriculum Highlights